avajones081196/Voron-Trident/README.md

 - **G3 — watertight export (P-11 / P-11a).** Deterministic per-face BRepMesh (`parallel=False`) → weld coincident shared-edge vertices + drop duplicate/degenerate faces + fix normals → `manifold3d` → **ASCII** STL, verified watertight on reload.

 **Validation (VOLUME mode):** volumetric diff 0.0706 %, symmetric volume diff 0.0708 %, bbox PASS (within ±0.025 mm on all axes; the curved base introduces small mesh-facet deviation), centroid distance 0.0029 mm.
 Report: `[a]_skirt_logo_x2_validation.txt`.

+### `[a]_z_cover_left`

+The first **two-body** part: a Z-axis motor cover **plate (Body 1)** plus a separate **link (Body 2)** that sits in the plate's slot.
+One script builds both — each body restarts its own guideline numbering at G1 (an `ACTIVE_BODY` + `VIEW_AT` checkpoint selects which body's guideline to review), and the shared G3 exports both, meshed and validated per-body then combined.
+Final result is **two watertight solids, combined volume 12454.4 mm³** (Body 1 ≈ 11688, Body 2 ≈ 766), validated against the source STL at **0.035 % volumetric / 0.107 % symmetric difference** (both 🟢), bounding box PASS (Z within 0.0003 mm), centroid distance 0.0089 mm.

+Body 1 (S1–S4, S7–S8), built across **G1–G14** (G3 = export):

+- **G1 — plate (S1).** Rounded outer outline (15 lines + 19 fillet arcs, one closed wire with a tongue/slot) extruded 3 mm −Z (z=−25.993 → −28.993); the three 3.5-dia circles pierced as through-holes; the two 3.2-dia circles and the triangle left solid for later pocketing.
+- **G2 / G4 — top-face pockets.** Extrude-cut the two 3.2-dia circles 1.4 mm −Z and the triangle 0.6 mm −Z.
+- **G5 — bottom counterbores (S2).** Three dia-6 counterbores concentric with the through-holes, each split by 4 lines into 5 sections (central square / two caps / two segments) cut to stepped depths +Z (2.2 / 2.0 / 1.8).
+The "1 unit −Z" is realised as a 1 mm downward overshoot to avoid a coincident-face sliver.
+- **G6–G9 — chamfers.** 0.4 on the three counterbore mouths (P-16 cones), the five top-face hole rims (P-16), the triangle pocket mouth (offset-loft, P-15), and the whole top outer outline (offset-loft wedge, P-15, matching Fusion's 34-edge tangent chain).
+- **G10 / G11 — bottom-rim unequal chamfer (S3).** Chain split by the S3 step edges: an **unequal 1 (in-plane) × 2 (z)** chamfer runs the perimeter (rows 2→12), the U-slot gets an **equal 0.4**.
+OCCT `chamfer()` fails here, so the chamfers are cut as **swept-wedge tools** (P-05 fallback); the inward normal is a deterministic **2-D footprint point-in-polygon test** (the 3-D probe hit bottom-face features and gave jagged lofts).
+The two chamfers meet exactly where G10's inner line intersects G11's inner arc — vertices (27.01, 43.924) and (7.00, 23.914) — matched from the reference.
+- **G12 — pocket-floor rims (S4).** 0.4 countersink at the two 3.2-dia pocket floors (loft frustum tapering inward/down → lesser-diameter floor; no gouge below).
+- **G13 / G14 — exact corner surfaces (S8 + mirror).** Extrude-cut the S8 chamfer cross-section 12 mm along −X to carve the precise top-left slot-mouth corner; G14 mirrors it in the XZ plane, cut +Y, for the other corner.
+These replace the swept approximation's self-touching meeting and make Body 1 mesh cleanly.

+Body 2 (S5, S6) — the link — built across **G1–G4**:

+- **G1 — link (S5).** Curved outline (4 lines + 6 arcs) extruded 3 mm −Z with an inner 2.2-dia through-hole.
+- **G2 — outer chamfer.** 0.4 on the outer outline, both faces (P-15), hole untouched.
+- **G3 — bottom counterbore (S6).** Dia-4 counterbore concentric with the hole, 5-section stepped pattern (segments 1.6 / caps 1.8 / central 2.0), reusing the G5 section tooling.
+- **G4 — hole chamfers.** 0.4 on the small-hole top rim and the counterbore mouth (P-16 cones).

+**Watertight export (P-11 / P-11a + new T-junction fix).** The final mesh had one **T-junction crack** on Body 1 — three collinear boundary edges at a G5 counterbore pocket edge, where one triangle spanned an edge that two triangles on the other side split at the midpoint. `fill_holes` and `manifold3d` can't close a zero-area crack, so a **T-junction splitter** finds the hanging vertex and splits the spanning face; combined with weld + de-degenerate + fill-holes, each body meshes strictly watertight.
+Fusion had accepted the STL as a valid solid all along (it computed a volume); trimesh's stricter `is_watertight` was the only thing flagging it.

+**Validation (VOLUME mode):** volumetric diff 0.0349 %, symmetric volume diff 0.1066 %, bbox PASS (Z within 0.0003 mm), centroid distance 0.0089 mm.
+Report: `[a]_z_cover_left_validation.txt`.

 ---